hahacen/cse15l-lab-reports/lab-report2.md

 ![pic6](https://github.com/hahacen/cse15l-lab-reports/blob/main/811650868181_.pic.jpg)

-- we want to fix the problem and only return the output only when "(" is immediately after "]",and we also want to avoid the situation when "()" is away from "[]". therefore we add this if statement to limit the condition to return.
+- we want to fix the problem and only return the output only when "(" is immediately after "]",and we also want to avoid the situation when "()" is away from "[]".
+Therefore we add this if statement, when the to limit the condition to return.